 The ‘shining light ‘of RDR has forced advisers to obtain higher levels of qualification, however there is good and there is the best!
 Obtaining qualifications shows commitment to standards, an aptitude for learning and a desire to be knowledgeable for one’s client.
 It also means that the adviser has studied finance and has built up expert knowledge in a range of areas.
 Win, win for you.
 There are of course different levels of qualification; the highest being the coveted Chartered Financial Planner accolade.
 Currently only 14% of independent financial advisers have been awarded this title, and approximately 10% of firms have received Chartered status.
 This gold standard in the industry is only awarded to advisers who have proven extensive knowledge, compliance and a strong ethical practice.
-Efficient Portfolio were the first firm to achieve this accolade in Rutland.
-Our approach has always been client centric, but we can offer them even better service.

 On this same topic, you need to ask what your adviser specialises in.
 Most good IFAs will specialise in certain areas.
 For example, Efficient Portfolio are experts in a range of fields, but we have specific advisers who deal with each area.
 We invite our potential clients to ask us questions about our experience and qualifications- we are always happy to oblige.
-You must make sure that the IFA you chose can help you in your desired area.
+You must make sure that the adviser you chose can help you in your desired area.

 You may be wondering what exactly ‘proper’ financial planning is.
 Well put simply, this is planning that is centred on your specific needs, lifestyle and requirements for the future.
 RDR has signified a new beginning for the industry; financial planning is evolving and developing into something that is no longer about generic products, common goals or generalised strategies.
 Financial planning is becoming a profession that discovers your unique aspirations and shows you the ways in which these can be achieved.
 This style of financial planning is also called ‘Financial Life Planning’.
 Of course, this is something new to the world of finance and is not as yet common practice, but it is the only real way of truly achieving your dreams through financial means.